 At the church school Richard attended, baseball, marbles, boxing, and running were forbidden; but pop-the-whip was acceptable.
 He said the teacher (his aunt) "was determined that every student should know that [he] was a sinner of whom she did not approve, and that [he] was not to be granted consideration of any kind."22 His fellow pupils "were a docile lot, lacking in that keen sense of rivalry which made the boys and girls who went to public school a crowd in which a boy was tested and weighed, in which he caught a glimpse of what the world was.
-These boys and girls were will-less, their speech flat, their gestures vague, their personalities devoid of anger, hope, laughter, enthusiasm, passion, or despair. . .
-They were claimed wholly by their environment and could imagine no other."23
+These boys and girls were will-less, their speech flat, their gestures vague, their personalities devoid of anger, hope, laughter, enthusiasm, passion, or despair. . . .
+They were claimed wholly by their environment and could imagine no other."28

 In short, the Adventism Richard Wright encountered was a narrow, bigoted religion.
 After he fought with his aunt over some unfair punishment at school, she seldom spoke to him again, although they "ate at the same table and slept under the same roof."
 Once it was clear that Richard would not become an Adventist, his grandmother and aunt gave him up for lost.
 "They told me," he says, "that they were dead to the world, and those of their blood who lived in that world were therefore dead to them.
 From urgent solicitude they dropped to coldness and hostility."
 Richard's grandmother also became angry and disgusted when his mother began attending the Methodist church.
-One will be a narrow, big-oten and such as a narrow, big-oten and selection of the same table and selection of the same and sel
+One will be a narrow, big-order than the same unfair punishment at school, and they are therefore dead to them.